Sabbath: Biblical Sabbath

 In Judaism, the Seventh-day Adventist Church, and Samaritanism, the Sabbath begins Friday at sundown and ends Saturday at sundown.
 Thus, sunset is a common symbol of the Sabbath.

-The verbal and nominal forms of shabbat are first mentioned in the Genesis creation narrative, where the seventh day is set aside as a day of rest and made holy by God in Genesis 2:2–3.
+The verbal and nominal forms of shabbat are first mentioned in the Genesis creation narrative, where the seventh day is set aside as a day of rest and made holy by God (Genesis 2:2–3).

 On the seventh day God finished the work that had been undertaken: [God] ceased on the seventh day from doing any of the work.
-And God blessed the seventh day and declared it holy—having ceased on it from all the work of creation that God had done.
+And God blessed the seventh day and declared it holy, having ceased on it from all the work of creation that God had done.

 Observation and remembrance of Shabbat is one of the Ten Commandments: the fourth commandment in Judaism and Samaritanism, the Eastern Orthodox Church, and most of Protestantism, and the third in the Catholic Church and Lutheranism.

 Most Jews who observe Shabbat regard it as having been instituted as a biblical covenant between God and the Israelites in Exodus 31:13–17 as a sign of two events: the day God rested after having completed Creation (Exodus 20:8–11) and because of the Exodus (Deuteronomy 5:12–15).
 Most Sabbath-keeping Christians regard the Sabbath as having been instituted by God at the end of Creation and that the entire world was then, and continues to be, obliged to observe the seventh day as Sabbath.

 Observance in the Hebrew Bible was universally from sixth-day sundown to seventh-day sundown according to Nehemiah 13:19 and Leviticus 23:32 in a seven-day week.
 The Sabbath was considered a day of joy in Isaiah 58:13 and an occasion for consultation with prophets in 2 Kings 4:23.
 Sabbath corporate worship was not prescribed for the community at large, and the Sabbath activities at holy sites were originally a convocation of priests to offer divine sacrifices, with family worship and rest at home.
 Originally, Sabbath desecration was cause for cutting off from the assembly or a capital crime according to Exodus 31:15.

+The New Testament also depicts Jesus and his earliest followers participating in Sabbath observance.
+Jesus attends the synagogue on the Sabbath "as was his custom" (Luke 4:16), while Acts repeatedly portrays Paul attending synagogues on the Sabbath.
+David Wilber argues that these recurring descriptions in Luke–Acts situate the early Jesus movement within continuing Jewish Sabbath practice rather than portraying the Sabbath as having been abandoned by followers of Jesus.